Payut-Surapinchai/Foundations-of-Data-Science/README.md

 - Week 16 Regression and Decisions: Finalizes the topic of regression models and the how to conclude to decisions from the models.
         - Assignment: `Lab 11` and `Homework 12`

+## Instructions
+To open the file and edit, download the files and use Jupyter notebook or Google Colab to open the file.
+In addition, make sure that your Jupyter notebook or Google colab has the packages that needs to be imported to run the code cells in the file.
+The first code cell will indicate all the packages/libraries that you need to import to run the file.

 ## About me
 I'm an undergraduate in University of Colorado Denver who is majoring in Data Science, building a strong foundation on Python, C++, and R. Along with the data wrangling, data visualizations, and exploratory data analysis techniques in Python and R. I'm passionate about solving problems with data and learning new tools & techniques.

-Connect with me on LinkedIn: www.linkedin.com/in/payut-surapinchai-2005cudenver
+Connect with me on LinkedIn: www.linkedin.com/in/payut-surapinchai-2005cudenver For any questions regarding file instructions, or any clarifications needed in this `README.md` file, contact: payut.surapinchai@ucdenver.edu